ekupaskibas18/ekupaskibas18.github.io/blogs/sonnets/2013-12-07-your-loveliness.md

 Please, last the fading day, and althrough the night,
 Remain from me alive, you by borrowed sight.
 For uncertain tomorrows may be unblessed,
-And lest I may ran out of your loveliness.
+In case I may ran out of your loveliness.
 Through weekends' boredom I myself come weary,
 A day none of you is only misery.
 Most treasured you, never had but neither lost.